apache/predictionio/docs/manual/tutorials/engines/quickstart.md

-# Launch an Engine Instance
+# Deploying an Engine Instance

-Each engine deals with one specific prediction problem.
-For instance, Item Recommendation Engine (itemrec) is responsible for making personalized item (e.g. product or content) recommendation to each user.
+Each engine deals with one type of Machine Learning task.
+For instance, Item Recommendation Engine (itemrec) makes personalized item (e.g. product or content) recommendation to your users.

 > **What is an Engine Instance?**
 >
-> You can launch one or more *engine instance* from an engine.
-It means that you can run multiple recommendation *engine instances* at the same time with different settings, or even for different projects.
+> You can deploy one or more *engine instance* from an engine.
+It means that you can run multiple recommendation *engine instances* at the same time with different settings, or even for different applications.

-To launch an engine instance for this simple app, first create an engine instance project:
+To deploy an engine instance for *quickstartapp*, first create an engine instance project:

 ```